How to Fight Tooth Decay for Children and Adults

 Tooth decay is one of the most prominent and problematic concerns in American dentistry.
 Tooth decay is where all of the major problems start.
 Cavities, tartar, plaque build-up, and others are all problems that come from neglecting your oral health.

-Why Is Childhood Tooth Decay on The Rise?
+Why Is Childhood Tooth Decay Common?

 One of the most popularly-theorized causes of tooth decay in young children is the popularity of sugary drinks and foods.
 These are marketed to American youth and many parents have no issues buying them.
-These sugary foods cause an increase in plaque which on the teeth.
+These sugary foods cause an increase in plaque on the teeth.
 When left untreated, it quickly devolves into tooth decay and starts rotting teeth from the inside out.

 Why are children eating such high-sugar foods?
 Well, a large part of it seems to be tied to lifestyle and socioeconomic class.
 For people who don’t have the time or money to create three home-cooked meals every day, fast food and fun cereals are convenient solutions.
 Unfortunately, these solutions have a high sugar concentration.